twbs/bootstrap/README.md

 FACEBOOTSTRAP
 =================

-Facebootstrap is a toolkit for kickstarting CSS for the development of facebook apps.
+Facebootstrap is a toolkit for kickstarting the development of facebook apps.

 It is based on Twitter's excellent Bootstrap.
 Just as this, it includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.

 However, these are all styled in colors reminiscing facebook's UI.

 There are two 12-column grids included, one for 520px (fan-page), the other one for 760px (standalone app).

-To get started -- checkout http://ckrack.github.com/facebootstrap!

 Usage